R0x0s/Read.Me-Generator/README.md

 (Provide examples on how to use this application)

 ## Contribution Guide
+(Be sure to explain how you would like to contrtibute to your project)

 ## Installation Guide
+(Provide what packages and modules are needed to make the application run)

 ## Test Instructions
+(Step by step provide what you need to do to run the application)

 ## Liceneses Used
+(What licenses are used for your project)

 ##Contact